-“I am Cadence” is the website of 10 year old Cadence – author of short pieces describing her experiences of being an Autistic child.
+“I am Cadence” celebrates the strengths of Autistic neurology and neurodiversity, taking its name from 11 year old Cadence – author of short pieces describing her experiences of being an Autistic child.
 Her published writings include “Autism is why I am different”, “When I’m Grown up”, “Autism Doesn’t mean I’m bad”, “Green Day’s make me feel Yellow”, “I survived” and “Cadence’s Ingredients”.

 Cadence delights in writing, twirling, patterns, counting, and painting.
 She has a great love for animals, being outdoors and all things princess and fairy.
 Her first public piece, ‘Autism is why I am different’, published by Kidspot magazine in August 2015 when Cadence was just 7 years old, has since been made into a Spanish short film, ‘Acceptance’ (released August 2016).